 The reader is referred to Section~\ref{sec:combinatorial-rigidity} for the notion of the intersection graph of an action.
 Whenever $\Theta$ is a simplicial graph on countably many vertices, the group $\Aut(\Theta)$ of all graph automorphisms of $\Theta$ is equipped with the topology of pointwise convergence, which turns it into a Polish group.

 \begin{theo} Let $X$ be a connected $\mathrm{CAT}(-1)$ piecewise hyperbolic polyhedral complex with countably many cells in finitely many isometry types.
 Let $G$ be a torsion-free countable group acting by cellular isometries on $X$ without inversion, and let $\Theta$ be the intersection graph of the action $G\actson X$.
 Assume that \begin{enumerate} \item[1)] (Vertex stabilizers).
-The stabilizer of every vertex of $X$ is either amenable or contains a nonabelian free subgroup.
-In addition, the stabilizer of every vertex of $X$ contains a commensurated infinite amenable subgroup. \item[2)] (Edge stabilizers).
+The stabilizer of every vertex of $X$ contains a commensurated infinite amenable subgroup. \item[2)] (Edge stabilizers).
 Edge stabilizers for the $G$-action on $X$ are amenable and of infinite index in the incident vertex stabilizers. \item[3)] (Weak acylindricity).
 The $G$-action on $X$ is weakly acylindrical. \item[4)] (Non-isolation of amenable vertex stabilizers).
 For each vertex $v\in X^{(0)}$ such that $\Stab_G(v)$ is amenable, there exists an infinite subgroup of $\Stab_G(v)$ which either fixes a vertex with nonamenable stabilizer, or fixes two distinct vertices of $X$ which are different from $v$. \item[5)] (Chain condition).
 There is a bound on the size $k$ of a chain $v_1,\dots,v_k$ of vertices of $X$ such that for every $i\in\{1,\dots,k-1\}$, the pointwise stabilizer of $\{v_1,\dots,v_{i+1}\}$ has infinite index in the pointwise stabilizer of $\{v_1,\dots,v_i\}$. \end{enumerate} Then for every self measure equivalence coupling $\Sigma$ of $G$, there exists a $(G\times G)$-equivariant Borel map $\Sigma\to\Aut(\Theta)$, where the $(G\times G)$-action on $\Aut(\Theta)$ is via $(g_1,g_2)\cdot f(x)=g_1f(g_2^{-1}x)$. \end{theo}